TimTeaFan/tt_website/content/mostly_counting/title.md

 weight = 10  # Order that this section will appear.

 title = "Mostly Counting"
-subtitle = "A (soon to be) collection of posts on Data Science, Statistics, R, and Python"
+subtitle = "A collection of posts on Data Science, Statistics, R, and Python"

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.